Antiques: a very modern investment

 Antiques are idiosyncratic pieces and the market is highly fragmented across multiple dealers, auction houses and online platforms.
 It is difficult to make generalisations about how much the value of the overall market has increased or declined.
 There used to be an Antique Furniture Index compiled on behalf of the UK’s Antique Collectors’ Club, but it was discontinued in 2017 after 48 years.

-The Covid-19 pandemic has also exerted an influence.
-People have taken more interest in their home environments, which has encouraged investment in antiques, particularly through the online market.
+People started taking more interest in their home environment, which has encouraged investment in antiques, particularly through the online market.

 Independent market organisations

-Antiques are illiquid; there is no set price and no buyer of last resort, so it can be better to focus on pieces that you are happy to live with and personally find attractive, rather than trying to second-guess present or future consumer taste.
+Antiques are illiquid; there is no set price and no buyer of last resort, so it may be better to focus on pieces you are happy to live with and personally find attractive, rather than trying to second-guess present or future consumer tastes.
 At the higher end, it is possible to find independent antiques consultants, who can help find pieces that are most likely to make money over time.
 However, there is no certain way of testing their credentials, so you still need to operate with care.

 Antiques do not provide investment income or dividends, and there is always a risk that they may be damaged or destroyed.

 However, it is difficult to come to the market as a novice and make money.
 The best dealers have built up knowledge over a lifetime.
-Antiques do not provide investment income or dividends, and there is always a risk that they may be damaged or destroyed.
+Antiques do not provide investment income or dividends, and there is always a risk they may be damaged or destroyed.

 Diverse market